fbpx

 Volunteer opportunities are available across the region in Bundaberg, Monto, Gayndah, Childers and Gin Gin.

-If you’re looking to find a way to volunteer and give back to your community, the Community Visitors Scheme may be the perfect way for you to spend your time.
+If you’re looking to find a way to volunteer and give back to your community, the AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) may be the perfect way for you to spend your time.

 Regardless of skill set, we love engaging with people with varied backgrounds and welcome all volunteers as valued members of our team.